 Another way of conducting marketing on mobile devices is by delivering ads that appear within mobile games.
 You can choose to publish full-screen video ads or mobile banner ads to appear when the user reaches specific loading screens.

 These ads are set up to appear on the users’ mobile devices based on their location and in relation to a specific area or business.
 For example, there are advertisers who want their ads to be displayed when someone enters the area where their business is located, within a specific radius.
 Or, there may be advertisers who want to target users when they enter a specific shop, neighborhood or city.

 These ads are similar to desktop Google ads.
 The only difference is that they are built and adapted for mobile use.

 5. SMS marketing

-Finally, there is yet another method of conducting marketing on mobile devices, even though it is considered somehow obsolete.
-The SMS marketing strategy involves sending text messages to a list of phone numbers, clients or non-clients.
+Finally, there is yet another method of conducting marketing on mobile devices.
+The SMS marketing strategy involves sending text messages to a list of phone numbers, clients, or non-clients.

 There are many variables upon which your success depends when you deal with mobile ads.
 Starting with the size of the banner and up to the demographic selection, everything counts.
 Let’s take a quick look at every option you have and talk about why it matters to your campaign: